avoajaugochukwu/avoajaugochukwu/README.md

 <strong>[Cumba Bikes](https://shopping-app-frontend.herokuapp.com/):</strong> This is an e-commerce store where users can shop and create a cart without creating an account, because of the use of ``react-redux`` and ``local storage``.
 <strong>Tools:</strong> ``python``, ``django``, ``djang-rest-framework``, ``postgresql``, ``react``, ``axios``, ``react-redux``, ``react-router-dom``.

+<strong>[Figma to React](https://figma-to-react.netlify.app/):</strong> My work on converting Figma files found on the internent to pixel-perfect React components.

 <br><br>
 ### Connect with me:
 [<img align="left" alt="https://techwizerd.com" width="22px" src="https://raw.githubusercontent.com/iconic/open-iconic/master/svg/globe.svg" />][website]